-All our schools and academies work hard to raise the achievement and aspirations of ethnic minority children and young people, including those newly arrived in the UK.
+All our schools and academies work hard to raise the achievement and ambitions of ethnic minority children and young people.
+This includes those newly arrived in the UK.

 Help for parents

 If you've just arrived in England and you have a child aged between five and 16, you need to apply for a school place through school admissions.

 If your child is already in school and needs extra support, talk to your child’s teacher and they'll explore how they can help.